jreisinger/docs/data/notes/sec/basics.md

 Clarity and simplicity

-* obscurity and complexity (in code, processes, communication) hide (security) problems
+* obscurity and complexity in code, processes, communication hide (security) problems
-* easy to understand and easy to use security controls and tools are more likely to be used
+* easy to understand and easy to use security controls and tools are more likely to be used (correctly)

 Least privilege